Mysterious loud booms are being reported across the United States leaving scientists puzzled

 “At this point, nobody seems to know.
 The geologists say it’s not in the ground.
 The Air Force says it’s not in the air.
 The astronomers say it’s not from space.
 So we’re running out of options.”

-The first round began in late 2012 when residents southwest of Providence in Warwick, Rhode Island, were shaken in houses and buildings by a loud “bang” that some described as sounding “like the beginning of war.”
+The first round of strange sounds began in late 2012 when residents southwest of Providence in Warwick, Rhode Island, were shaken in houses and buildings by a loud “bang” that some described as sounding “like the beginning of war.”
 The local Fire Department reported: